bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 In the :guilabel:`Permissions` panel you can see what permissions a user has and change them.
 A tick is shown if the user has a permission or permissions within a group.
 The tick is black if the user has this permission or all the permissions underneath this permission group.
-The tick is grey if the user has only some of the permission of a group.
+The tick is gray if the user has only some of the permission of a group.
 The user can have permissions directly granted / denied, or through a role.
 If the permission is granted or denied through a role you can override this for the user.